Akitsuyoshi/CarND-Advanced-Lane-Lines/README.md

 The steps for making that pipeline are the following:

-- Apply Gaussian blur to reduce noise of image (I don't go into detail cuz its alreay done in [my previous project](https://github.com/Akitsuyoshi/CarND-LaneLines-P1))
+- Apply Gaussian blur to reduce noises of image (I don't get into detail cuz its already done in [my previous project](https://github.com/Akitsuyoshi/CarND-LaneLines-P1))
 - Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 - Apply a distortion correction to raw images.
 - Use color transforms, gradients, etc., to create a thresholded binary image.
 - Apply a perspective transform to rectify binary image ("birds-eye view").
 - Detect lane pixels and fit to find the lane boundary.
-- Determine the curvature of the lane and vehicle position with respect to center.
+- Determine the curvature of the lane and vehicle position to the center of the road.
 - Warp the detected lane boundaries back onto the original image.
 - Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 ### 0 Setting

-To set it up to run this script at first, I followd this [starter kit](https://github.com/udacity/CarND-Term1-Starter-Kit) with docker.
-If you use mac and docker was installed successfuly, you can run jupyter notebook on your local machine by the command below.
+To set it up to run this script at first, I followed this [starter kit](https://github.com/udacity/CarND-Term1-Starter-Kit) with docker.
+If you use mac and docker was installed successfully, you can run jupyter notebook on your local machine by the command below.

 ```sh
 docker run -it --rm --entrypoint "/run.sh" -p 8888:8888 -v `pwd`:/src udacity/carnd-term1-starter-kit